HEALTH CARE?

 It is easy to predict the troubles that any single payer system will cause:

-1. Part of the problem is that the doctors already have a good monopoly:
+1. Part of the problem is that the doctors already have a monopoly: All of these increase the price of medical services.

 2. Already, we have a very limited number of payers in the various health insurance companies.
 A limited number of buyers form an oligopsony (a buyer cartel).

-3. A single payer system forms a monopsony.
-A monopsony is like a monopoly, but monopolizing buying instead of selling.
+5. A single payer system forms a monopsony.

 HEALTH INSURANCE IS THE DISEASE, NOT THE CURE!